-As previously stated, helping students to be prepared for their CLIL lesson will go a long way to making them feel confident about learning another subject in English, and the more confident the students feel, the more confident you as the teacher are likely to feel.
-There are also many other ways in which teachers can help to reassure students, thereby increasing their confidence.
+Foreviously stated, helping students to be prepared for CLIL lesson will go a long way to making them feel confident about learning another subject in English, and the more confident the students feel, the more confident you as the teacher are likely to feel.
+There are also many other ways making their confidence.

-(i) Make aims clear
+Make aims clear